ndore444/dore.tech/README.md

 ### SehnSucht

 A personally developed video game engine, drawing from LimeOats' game engine, and using assets from CaveStory.
-Currently will not run, due to lacking development in the enemies class.
+Currently will not run, due to an issue in the enemies class.

 [SehnSucht GitHub Link](https://github.com/ndore444/Sehnsucht)